-The mortality table used for active members was a PUB-2010 General Mortality table, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
-The mortality table used for healthy retired member was a system specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
-The mortality table used for the disabled members was PUB-2010 Disabled Mortality table, with a four-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2019.
+The mortality table used for active members was a Pub-2010 General Mortality table for the non-hazardous system, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+The mortality table used for healthy retired members was a system specific mortality table based on mortality experience from 2013 - 2018, projected with the ultimate rate from the MP-2014 mortality improvement scale using a base year of 2020.
+The mortality table used for the disabled member was PUB-2010 Disabled Mortality table, with a 4-year setforward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.

-The long-term expected rate of return was determined by using a building-block method in which best-estimate rages of expected future real rates of return are developed for each asset class.
+The long-term expected rate of return was determined by using a building-block method in which best-estimate ranges of expected future real rate of returns are developed for each asset class.
 The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.
 The target allocation and best estimates of arithmetic real rate of return for each major asset class are summarized in the table below.

 Long-term

 Expected

 Target Real Rate

 Asset Class Allocation of Return

-U.S. equity 18.75% 4.30%
+U.S. equity 18.75% 4.50%

-International equity 18.75% 4.80%
+Non-U.S. equity 18.75% 5.25%

 Private equity 10.00% 6.65%

-Specialty credit/high yield 15.00% 2.60%
+Specialty credit / high yield 15.00% 3.90%

-Core bonds 13.50% 1.35%
+Core bonds 13.50% -0.25%

-Cash and cash equivalents 1.00% 0.20%
+Cash 1.00% -0.75%

-Real estate 5.00% 4.85%
+Real estate 5.00% 5.30%

-Opportunistic 3.00% 2.97%
+Opportunistic 3.00% 2.25%

-Real return 15.00% 4.10%
+Real return 15.00% 3.95%

-100.00%
+Total 100.00%